+Read our top 10 reasons to visit Amsterdam in the winter!
+We could give you 100 reasons why you should visit Amsterdam in the Winter!
 Winter is coming: This is great news for anyone visiting our amazing city.
 It is truly a magical time to experience our Dutch capital.
 In the evening the city transforms into a cosy place to have a warm drink and admire the scenery.
 We Dutchies are a master at hearty comfort food and fairy lights are twinkling everywhere in the city.
-Read on to discover some reasons why visiting Amsterdam in the winter is worth the trip!
+Read on to discover some reasons why visiting Amsterdam in the winter is a great idea!

 1) Amsterdam turns in to a fairy tale in the snow